 The Club Nintendo Archive: At the crossroads of my love of archiving old content and my love of Nintendo sites is the Club Nintendo Archive.
 This site is dedicated to Club Nintendo, a UK Magazine that has slipped through the cracks of history.

 RPG Classics Shrines: If I'm playing an old RPG or Adventure game, the first thing I check is if it has a shrine on RPG Classics.
 They're a lot more personable than GameFAQs, and they were HTML formatted a full decade before GameFAQs did it.
 Also,

 no very few ads!

 The PokeGods Project: Back before we were able to easily tear video games apart for all their secrets in half an hour, there were some ridiculous rumors to be found, especially centered around Pokemon Red and Blue.
 This page covers the phenomenon quite handily; one caveat is that it sometimes seems to go down, but since it's just a static page you can pop the url into the wayback machine and you should be all set.

-Japanese Nintendo Sites Archive: If you want to see the old subsites Nintendo of America set up for their old games, you'll have to use the Wayback Machine.
-However, Nintendo of Japan has, for whatever reason, kept their subsites up, going all the way back to the SNES and original Gameboy.
-This might be because these sites are a lot simpler compared to the Macromedia Shockwave stuffed sites NoA had made, but either way they're all here, and it's fun to skim through them and find promotional art for a game that was never used anywhere else or other fun things like that.
+Japanese Nintendo Sites Archive: For a good long while, Nintendo of Japan kept an archive of all of the minisites they made for their games, going all the way back to the SNES and original Gameboy.
+The sites were finally taken down a few years ago, but since they are very simple in design they were very easy to archive compared to the Macromedia Shockwave stuffed sites NoA had made.
+It's fun to skim through them and find promotional art for a game that was never used anywhere else or other fun things like that.